Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Conclusion

 \section{Conclusion}

 In this paper, we analyzed when and why the DNNs for learning precoding policy can perform well.
 Specifically, we analyzed the impact of inductive biases of DNNs on the performance of learning precoding by designing an edge-GNN, comparing it with two CNNs, and deriving the estimation error bounds of the EdgeGNN, CNN and FNN.
-We identified the key factors that make a precoding policy harder to learn by analyzing the smoothness of the policy.
+We identified in which scenarios precoding policy is harder to be approximated by DNNs via analyzing the smoothness of the policy.
 Our analyses indicate that the learning efficiency of the EdgeGNN is higher owing to the policy-matched inductive bias, and the precoding policy is harder to learn when the SNR is high, the channels are spatially correlated, or the number of users is comparable to the number of antennas.
-Simulation results validated the analyses and quantified the impact of inductive biases and key factors on the learning performance and training complexity.
-We believe that these analyses can provide useful insight into the design of DNNs.
+Simulation results validated the analyses and quantified the impact of the inductive bias of a DNN and the smoothness of a policy on the learning performance and training complexity.
+We believe that these analyses can provide useful insight into the design of DNNs for learning precoding policy.
+For example, when designing a model-driven DNN, one can introduce mathematical models such that the DNN does not need to learn a non-smooth function such as matrix inverse.
+Nonetheless, our analyses cannot explain the out-of-distribution generalization ability of DNNs, since the theories we used for the analyses are only applicable when the test samples are drawn from the same distribution as the training samples.

 \appendices

 \theequation{A.\arabic{equation}}

 Since $\phi(\cdot)$ is an element-wise function that does not affect the permutation property, in this proof we remove $\phi(\cdot)$ for notational simplicity.
 Then, \eqref{eq_forward} can be rewritten as $\mathbf{D}^{(l)}=\overline{\mathbf{P}}_\mathrm{G}\odot\mathbf{D}^{(l-1)}\mathbf{1}_N\mathbf{1}^\mathsf{T}_N+\overline{\mathbf{O}}_\mathrm{G}^\prime\odot\mathbf{D}^{(l-1)}+\mathbf{1}_K\mathbf{1}^\mathsf{T}_K\overline{\mathbf{Q}}_\mathrm{G}\odot\mathbf{D}^{(l-1)}$, where $\overline{\mathbf{A}}\triangleq\left[ \right]$, $\mathbf{A}\in\{\mathbf{O}_\mathrm{G}^\prime,\mathbf{P}_\mathrm{G},\mathbf{Q}_\mathrm{G}\}$.